 You Will Get Used to Your Dentures

 It kills me to go somewhere and see people without their teeth.
-These are people I know and they have dentures, they just refuse to wear them because they gave up on them.
+These are people I know and they just refuse to wear them because they gave up on them.
 Well I'm telling you, don't!
 Are you really not going to continue to try and get used to them because you feel like you can't do it?
-You got the dentures either because your teeth looked horrible, and you felt embarrassed to smile, or they were so bad with infection, you had to.
-Either way, it doesn't matter.
+You went through hell to get them and cost a fortune; either because your teeth looked horrible, and you felt embarrassed to smile, or they were so bad with infection, you had to.
+Regardless, either way, it doesn't matter.

-A Beautiful Smile Is Worth the Trouble
+A Beautiful Smile and Healthy Mouth Is Worth the Trouble

 Getting that beautiful smile is worth the trouble, and being healthy is more worth it.
 In a couple months, you will be smiling so big at everyone you meet.
 You will still of course be getting used to them, but you will be happier.
 You will get used to them and you will get to know what you can and cannot do.

 One thing you do need to know is how your teeth can affect your health.
 If you are still debating whether to go through all this trouble, consider these things:

 You are in pain every day because you have bad teeth

 You probably can't speak to anyone without making them back up ten feet from bad breath

 You can't laugh with your mouth open because people see the teeth that are gone

 You can stick a cigarette in between the front bottom two teeth and smoke